 Cynthia A. Vinson, PhD, MPA

 Cynthia A. Vinson, PhD, MPA is a Senior Adviser for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
 Dr. Vinson works on building and sustaining the field of implementation science in order to enhance the integration of evidence-based guidelines, programs, and policies for cancer control in public health and clinical practice.
-Dr. Vinson leads dissemination and implementation research training activities including the annual Training Institute for Dissemination and Implementation (D&I) Research in Health.
+Dr. Vinson is currently the Chair for the Comprehensive Cancer Control National Partnership (CCCNP) .
 She is responsible for working both within NCI and with other agencies and organizations at the international, national, state and local level to translate research funded by DCCPS into practice.

 Dr. Vinson came to the DCCPS as a Presidential Management Fellow and spent three years rotating in various office across NCI including science planning, legislation and communication.
 Prior to working at NCI, Dr. Vinson was a Peace Corps Volunteer in Gabon where she served as a health educator.
 Dr. Vinson was also previously a supervisor at the Kern County Department of Human Services in California.